macbuse/macbuse.github.io/PROG/index.md

 A few years ago Google published an API to their neural net framework called TensorFlow.
 The data is fed to the algorithms in [numpy arrays](https://www.tensorflow.org/guide/tf_numpy).

+Finally, as you will see in the notebook, images are stored as matrices and elementary image processing can be done using linear algebra and slicing.

+---

 ### Friday 17/9